 I am proud to join Professors Danielle Boaz (UNC Charlotte) and Youssef Carter (UNC Chapel Hill) as co-principal investigator in a multi-year project, funded by the Religion and Theology Program of the Henry Luce Foundation, that amplifies community efforts to prevent discrimination and violence against practitioners of Africana religions.

-Community partners will be funded at each stage of the work.
+Community partners have been funded at each stage of the work.

 You must be logged in to post a comment.